What is repentance and is it necessary for salvation?

 Question: "What is repentance and is it necessary for salvation?"

-Many understand the term repentance to mean “turning from sin.”
-This is not the biblical definition of repentance.
+Answer: Many understand the term repentance to mean “a turning from sin.”
+Regretting sin and turning from it is related to repentance, but it is not the precise meaning of the word.
 In the Bible, the word repent means “to change one’s mind.”
 The Bible also tells us that true repentance will result in a change of actions (Luke 3:8–14; Acts 3:19).
-Acts 26:20 declares, “I preached that they should repent and turn to God and prove their repentance by their deeds.”
+In summarizing his ministry, Paul declares, “I preached that they should repent and turn to God and demonstrate their repentance by their deeds” (Acts 26:20).
 The full biblical definition of repentance is a change of mind that results in a change of action.

 What, then, is the connection between repentance and salvation?
-The Book of Acts seems to especially focus on repentance in regards to salvation (Acts 2:38; 3:19; 11:18; 17:30; 20:21; 26:20).
-To repent, in relation to salvation, is to change your mind in regard to Jesus Christ.
+The book of Acts especially focuses on repentance in regard to salvation (Acts 2:38; 3:19; 11:18; 17:30; 20:21; 26:20).
+To repent, in relation to salvation, is to change your mind regarding sin and Jesus Christ.
 In Peter’s sermon on the day of Pentecost (Acts chapter 2), he concludes with a call for the people to repent (Acts 2:38).
 Repent from what?
-Peter is calling the people who rejected Jesus (Acts 2:36) to change their minds about Him, to recognize that He is indeed “Lord and Christ” (Acts 2:36).
-Peter is calling the people to change their minds from rejection of Christ as the Messiah to faith in Him as both Messiah and Savior.
+Peter is calling the people who rejected Jesus (Acts 2:36) to change their minds about that sin and to change their minds about Christ Himself, recognizing that He is indeed “Lord and Christ” (Acts 2:36).
+Peter is calling the people to change their minds, to abhor their past rejection of Christ, and to embrace faith in Him as both Messiah and Savior.

-Repentance and faith can be understood as “two sides of the same coin.”
-It is impossible to place your faith in Jesus Christ as the Savior without first changing your mind about who He is and what He has done.
+Repentance and faith can be understood as two sides of the same coin.
+It is impossible to place your faith in Jesus Christ as the Savior without first changing your mind about your sin and about who Jesus is and what He has done.
 Whether it is repentance from willful rejection or repentance from ignorance or disinterest, it is a change of mind.
 Biblical repentance, in relation to salvation, is changing your mind from rejection of Christ to faith in Christ.

-It is crucially important that we understand repentance is not a work we do to earn salvation.
+Repentance is not a work we do to earn salvation.
 No one can repent and come to God unless God pulls that person to Himself (John 6:44).
-Acts 5:31 and 11:18 indicate that repentance is something God gives—it is only possible because of His grace.
+Repentance is something God gives—it is only possible because of His grace (Acts 5:31; 11:18).
 No one can repent unless God grants repentance.
 All of salvation, including repentance and faith, is a result of God drawing us, opening our eyes, and changing our hearts.
 God’s longsuffering leads us to repentance (2 Peter 3:9), as does His kindness (Romans 2:4).